 Compare to Licensing portal and Portal.

-In ArcGIS Online, an application license that is not conferred automatically by a particular user type.
+In ArcGIS Online and ArcGIS Enterprise, an application license that is not conferred automatically by a particular user type.
 For example, an ArcGIS Pro license is an add-on license for the Creator user type because it is compatible with the user type but is not conferred automatically.

 See User type.